NookieAI/PS5-Vault/README.md

 <img src="https://github.com/user-attachments/assets/6f510e79-e5f1-4250-afe1-95d240e75050" />

-PS5 Vault is a desktop utility that helps organize PS5 PPSA game folders into consistent destination layouts.
-It scans a source folder for validated game folders (PPSA/app packages), shows thumbnails and metadata, and can create/copy/move the selected entries into structured destinations such as "Game / PPSA", etaHEN or itemZFlow formats.
+PS5 Vault is a powerful, user-friendly Electron app for organizing PPSA (PlayStation 5 game) folders.
+It scans drives or directories, validates game data, and moves/copies files into structured layouts compatible with PS5 homebrew tools like etaHEN and itemZFlow.
+Built with safety in mind, it prevents data loss with hash verification and conflict resolution.

 This README covers features, how the UI works, available actions & layouts, integration points, and troubleshooting.